techlahoma/board_meetings/2021/01_january.md

 - Content Creation - Dodzi
 - Fundraising - Kendall - Audit report
-- Infrastructure - Luke
+- Infrastructure - Let's get rid of this committee?
-- Marketing - Matt
+- Marketing -
-- Membership - Ryan
+- ~~Membership~~ Should we just go back to "Conduct"?

 ## Unfinished Business